to-lose-letrec/rpdp/README.md

 The flake.nix file is designed for maximum flexibility, and individual build targets can be built and tested.

 ### Differences from the apt version
-Notably, the Imlac emulator is absent.
-The primary author of flake.nix (to-lose-letrec) is having trouble getting it to compile properly.
-Help is welcome if you know your way around Nix!
-<br><br>
 Rather than using `lxterminal` for `telcon`, `xterm` is used.
 The latter is more likely to be installed by default on some systems, and is sure to be installed on Mac OS X if `XQuartz` is used (this is also the recommended configuration there).
 <br><br>
 Also, the `sty33` program compiles and runs as expected, but the font is up to you to install.
 The author recommends using `home-manager` for managing individual user configurations, but simply copying it to `$HOME/.local/share/fonts` or `$HOME/.fonts` and running `fc-cache -v -f` is all that is strictly necessary.